The Mark of Zorro chapter 12 A Visit

 Gonzales and his men mounted, and the sergeant shouted an order, and they galloped across the plaza, raising great clouds of dust, and took the highway toward Pala and San Luis Rey.

-Don Diego looked after them until nothing could be seen but a tiny dust-cloud in the distance, then called for his own horse.
+looked after them until nothing could be seen but a tiny dust-cloud in the distance, then called for his own horse.
 He, too, mounted and rode away toward San Gabriel, and two native servants rode mules and followed a short distance behind.

 The soldiers are starting this morning to pursue this Señor Zorro, and it has been reported that the highwayman has a band of rogues under his command and may offer battle.
 There is no telling, my friend, what may happen.
-I dislike having one in whom I am interested subjected to danger, meaning your daughter particularly, but also the and yourself.
+I dislike having one in whom I am interested subjected to danger, meaning your daughter particularly, but also the Doña Catalina and yourself.
 Moreover, this bandit saw your daughter last evening, and certainly must have appreciated her beauty, and he may seek to see her again.

 I beg of you to come at once to my house in Reina de Los Angeles, and make it as your home until matters are settled.
 I am leaving this morning for my hacienda, but have left orders with my servants that you are to give what commands you will.
 I shall hope to see you when I return, which will be in two or three days.